ucsb-cs156/w22/_lab/jpa05.md

   - For all three projects, you'll have the additional step of configuring a URL for a MongoDB database
   - For proj-ucsb-courses-search, you'll have an additional step of configuring an API Key for the UCSB Developer API
   - For proj-mapache-search, you'll have the additional step of configuring a Slack Bot
+* While you will be _cloning_ a repo for this assignment, you will *not* be creating a new repo.
+Nor, do you need to fork a new repo.

+  In fact, you don't need a new repo at all.
+You'll just be using one of the three existing repos ([proj-ucsb-courses-search]({{page.proj-ucsb-courses-search}}), [proj-ucsb-courses-search]({{page.proj-ucsb-cs-las}}), or [proj-ucsb-courses-search]({{page.proj-ucsb-cs-las}})) and then _deploying_ it on localhost and then Heroku.

+  Accordingly, you don't need to worry about configuring Codecov, updating a README file, configuring secrets for CI/CD (`TEST_PROPERTIES`), etc. as you did for
+  `jpa03` and `jpa04`.
+Those steps are done by the course staff for these three legacy code repos.

+  For the time being, you have read only access to these three repos, though at a later stage in the course, you'll have access to everything except the `main` branch of these three repos.
+You'll get your code into the `main` branch by a process called "pull requests", which we'll explain in a later assignment.

 # Why are we doing all of this